LiquidGalaxyLAB/liquid-galaxy/README.md

 ### Other installation details

-Device GPU drivers might not be enabled by default.
+- Device GPU drivers might not be enabled by default.
 Make sure to install your device's latest drivers.

-If your Liquid Galaxy setup is using the screens in vertical, you will have to rotate them manually (on Ubuntu: Launchpad -> Displays -> Rotation -> Counterclockwise).
+- If your Liquid Galaxy setup is using the screens in vertical, you will have to rotate them manually (on Ubuntu: Launchpad -> Displays -> Rotation -> Counterclockwise).
+- In certain devices you might get across a "Clamped Polygons Not Supported" warning.
+You can hide this warning permanently by editing these files in all Liquid Galaxy machines: ~/earth/config/master/GoogleEarthPlus.conf and ~/earth/config/slave/GoogleEarthPlus.conf ==> paste `MessageEntryList-4_3=fillPolys-disabledByCard` anywhere inside the `[General]` section.

 ### [Optional] Full-screen